NextSDS Logo

 What is the physical form of 2-Methyl-5-pyridylzinc bromide, 0.5M in THF?

-2-Methyl-5-pyridylzinc bromide, 0.5M in THF is a liquid appearing as not determined with yellow to brown to black color.
+2-Methyl-5-pyridylzinc bromide, 0.5M in THF is a liquid appearing as liquid with yellow to brown to black color.
 It has not determined odor.

 What is the solubility of 2-Methyl-5-pyridylzinc bromide, 0.5M in THF?